Clock tower: Records

 The tallest freestanding clock tower in the world is the Joseph Chamberlain Memorial Clock Tower (Old Joe) at the University of Birmingham in Birmingham, United Kingdom.
 The tower stands at 100 m tall and was completed in 1908.
 The clock tower of Philadelphia City Hall was part of the tallest building in the world from 1894, when the tower was topped out and the building partially occupied, until 1908.

 Taller buildings have had clock faces added to their existing structure such as the Palace of Culture and Science in Warsaw, with a clock added in 2000.
 The building has a roof height of 187.68 m, and an antenna height of 237 m.
 The NTT Docomo Yoyogi Building in Tokyo, with a clock added in 2002, has a roof height of 240 m, and an antenna height of 272 m.

-The Abraj Al Bait, a hotel complex in Mecca constructed in 2012, has the largest and highest clock face on a building in the world, with its Makkah Royal Clock Tower having an occupied height of 494.4 m, and a tip height of 601 m.
-The tower has four clock faces, two of which are 43 m in diameter, at about 400 m high.
+The Clock Towers, a hotel complex in Mecca completed in 2012, feature the Mecca Royal Clock Tower, which has the largest and highest clock faces on a building in the world.
+The tower has an occupied height of 494.4 m and a tip height of 601 m.
+It has four clock faces, two of which are 43 m in diameter, positioned at a height of approximately 400 m.
+The complex also houses the world's highest Museum.